asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### What is the AsyncAPI Ambassador Program?

-The AsyncAPI Ambassador Program aims to bring AsyncAPI closer to the users and potential users of the project.
-Provide users and community members with the necessary tools and resources:
+The AsyncAPI Ambassador Program aims to bring AsyncAPI closer to both users and potential users of the project.

+The AsyncAPI Ambassador Program aims to provide users and community members with the necessary tools and resources to:

 - To promote cooperation between users and disseminate the necessary tools to any specification user.
 - To be engaged with the project in some way, either as a contributor, blogger, speaker, etc.